-Playful and colourful, the oversized rides at Navy Pier such as the Ferris Wheel and Wave Swinger — yup, that's the name of the carousel-like ride that swings you outward and upward — are bright backdrops for the young at heart.
-Read real brides' reviews here!
+Playful and colorful, the oversized rides at Navy Pier such as the Ferris Wheel and Wave Swinger—yup, that's the name of the carousel-like ride that swings you outward and upward—are bright backdrops for the young at heart.

 Whether it's Cloud Gate (aka, The Bean) or Jay Pritzker Pavilion, Millennium Park offers plenty of sculptural structures that add an element of interest to photos and undoubtedly place your love story in Chicago.

-The phrase, "the world is your oyster" comes to mind because Lincoln Park literally has it all when it comes to photo opps.
-We love the Lincoln Park Zoo's tortoise shell-inspired geometric stone structure designed by the famed Studio Gang Architects, because when couples stand underneath the archway, the backdrop is lush greenery, a serene, neighboring pond and the skyline in the distance.
-Read real brides' reviews here!
+The phrase, "the world is your oyster" comes to mind because Lincoln Park literally has it all when it comes to photo ops.
+We love the Lincoln Park Zoo's tortoise shell-inspired geometric stone structure designed by the famed Studio Gang Architects because when couples stand underneath the archway, the backdrop is lush greenery, a serene, neighboring pond and the skyline in the distance.

-There's nothing quite like the powerful clickety-clack of the L train rumbling overhead when you're walking downtown, and we think the stairways throughout the Loop that lead up to the track from the sidewalk — with the colourful stripes announcing lines and directions — are a pretty cool, and definitely classic Chicago, locale for a snapshot.
+There's nothing quite like the powerful clickety-clack of the L train rumbling overhead when you're walking downtown, and we think the stairways throughout the Loop that lead up to the track from the sidewalk—with the colorful stripes announcing lines and directions—are a pretty cool, and definitely classic Chicago, locale for a snapshot.

 The Riverwalk has been undergoing reconstruction for nearly two decades, and while the improvements near the center of town are undeniable, we love the quiet area on the northeast side of the river, right before it dumps into Lake Michigan, where a cluster of riverfront row homes is tucked in between soaring high rises.
 The paved path is lined with wrought iron benches, cast iron lamp posts and, for a few weeks in the spring, flower beds that overflow with blooming tulips.
 Gorgeous and romantic, it almost feels like you're walking along the Seine.